Skip to content

 Claude Desktop doesn't show the Memwyre tools.

-Check that the command path resolves correctly — try python3 instead of python on macOS/Linux.
+Check that the command path resolves correctly — try python3 instead of python on macOS/Linux if deploying local scripts, or confirm your npx command executes correctly in your shell.

 MEMWYRE_API_KEY environment variable not found.

-Make sure the key is set inside the env block of your config file, not as a system environment variable.
+For local server python deployments, ensure the key is set inside the env block of your config file, not as a system environment variable.
+For remote instances, ensure your Bearer token in the header argument is valid.

 Built with ❤️ by the Memwyre team.